 2) If you’re grinding your meat yourself, cut it into chunks and pulse it a few times in the food processor, or you can get your butcher to grind it for you.

-3) Form 1/4 pound patties from the ground beef and put a big thumb depression in the center of each patty.
+3) Form 6 ounce patties from the ground beef and put a big thumb depression in the center of each patty.
 Season well with salt and pepper.

-4) I cook mine in a cast iron pan over high heat with just a drizzle of oil.
+4) I cook mine either in a grill over medium-high heat for 3-4 minutes per side or in a cast iron pan over high heat with just a drizzle of oil.
 Once the pan is very hot, add the burgers and make sure they don’t touch.
-Sear them on each site for about 4-5 minutes per side for medium rare.
+Sear them on each site for about 4 minutes per side for medium rare.

 5) If you’re using cheese, grate the cheese and add it to each burger a minute before they’re done.
 If you have a lid, cover the pan for the best melting.